montest/montest.github.io/_posts/2023-04-07-StochasticMethodsForOptimQuantifWithPyTorchPart2.md

     return centroids, probabilities, distortion
 ```

-Compared to the version presented in a previous blog post, I do not resample for each epoch, I reuse the same `M` samples each time.
-Moreover, the probabilities and the distortion are computed at the end using the following method `get_probabilities_and_distortion` where `centroids` are the centroids and `xs` are the `M` samples.
+Compared to the version presented in a previous blog post, I reuse the same `M` samples each time. and do not resample for each epoch,  Moreover, the probabilities and the distortion are computed at the end using the following method `get_probabilities_and_distortion` where `centroids` are the centroids and `xs` are the `M` samples.

 ```python
 import torch